srinivas-6/AI-on-Intel/training/Readme.md

 - VGG16
 - MobileNet

-Initiate the training and learn about the relationship between accuracy and loss, Comparing the performance of the three Neural Networks
+Initiate the training and learn about the relationship between accuracy and loss, Comparing the performance of the three Neural Networks.
 Evaluation and testing on a sample image and then freezing the model for use outside Keras.